dannylyl/nn-from-scratch/README.md

 Some utilities include:
 1. Dropout Implementation
 2. Momentum Implementation
-3. ReLU, Sigmoid, and TanH Activation Functions
+3. ReLU, Sigmoid, and tanh Activation Functions
 4. Binary Cross Entropy Loss
 5. Derivatives of the activations functions for backpropagation